By Your Headspace Mindfulness & Meditation Experts

 We meditate to counter the “stress response,” leading to a decrease in blood pressure, heart rate, and oxygen consumption.
 It also creates a more gradual change in the brain, which is where meditation really works its magic, inducing a set of physiological changes) that form the stress-busting “relaxation response” that can be seen in MRI imaging.

-What’s more, the drip, drip, drip effect of constant anxiety can reshape the structure and neural pathways of our brain — a process called neuroplasticity.
-The brain gets reprogrammed by the experiences it is continually subjected to.
+What’s more, the drip, drip, drip effect of constant anxiety can reshape the structure and neural pathways of the brain — a process called neuroplasticity.
+The brain gets reprogrammed by the experiences it’s continually subjected to.
 So it follows, then, that meditation would have an opposite, more beneficial effect.